smorzechowski/weho_pop_gen/README.md

 -doBcf 1 \
 ```

-I filtered for biallelic SNPs and converted the bcf format to vcf.gz with bcftools and then filtered for the desired maximum mean depth.
+I filtered for biallelic SNPs and converted the bcf format to vcf.gz format with bcftools and then filtered for the desired maximum mean depth.

 ```
 module load python